standard-procedure/consolidate/README.md

 {{ user_name }}
 ```

 We have marked out the "fields" by using squiggly brackets - in a manner similar to (but simpler than) Liquid or Mustache templates.
-In this example, we havefields for first_name, product, date and user_name.
+In this example, we have fields for first_name, product, date and user_name.

 Consolidate reads your .docx file, locates these fields and then replaces them with the values you have supplied, writing the output to a new file.